chrfrantz/NetLogo-Extension-DBSCAN/README.md

 ## Deployment

+The preferred deployment variant is to use the Extension Manager provided by NetLogo 6.1 and higher (see Variant 1).
+For older versions of NetLogo (i.e., 6.0 or lower) you can download the corresponding jar files directly (Variant 2).
+Alternatively, for all supported versions of NetLogo you can build the extension from source (Variant 3).

+### Variant 1 (requires NetLogo 6.1.0 or higher): Installation using NetLogo Extension Manager

+Use the Extension Manager provided by NetLogo by selecting `Tools` in the menu bar, followed by `Extensions ...`.
+In the dialog, scroll down to the extension `DBSCAN` and click `Install`.
+For more details about the Extension Manager, see its official [documentation](http://ccl.northwestern.edu/netlogo/docs/extension-manager.html).

-### Variant 1: Downloading jar files
+### Variant 2: Downloading jar files and placing in extensions folder

-To install the extension, download the zip file containing the latest version from the [releases page](https://github.com/chrfrantz/NetLogo-Extension-DBSCAN/releases) for your NetLogo version (5 or 6).
+To install the extension, download the zip file containing the latest version from the [releases page](https://github.com/chrfrantz/NetLogo-Extension-DBSCAN/releases) for your NetLogo version (5, 6, or 6.1).
 It contains a folder `dbscan` that contains all relevant jar files.
 Unzip it to the `extensions` folder of your NetLogo installation (the final structure should correspond to `NetLogo x.x.x/app/extensions/dbscan/<jar files>`, with `x.x.x` being the installed NetLogo version).

-### Variant 2: Building from source
+### Variant 3: Building from source

 You can build the extension from scratch using maven after cloning the repository.